A Critique of The New Thought Movement and the Law of Attraction

-The Law of Attraction´s lack of understanding such an ethics can be seen in an interview with Newsweek, where Rhonda Byrne is asked if the victims of the genocides in Rwanda in 1994 had attracted this destiny themselves.
+The Law of Attraction´s lack of understanding of such an ethics can be seen in an interview with Newsweek, where Rhonda Byrne is asked if the victims of the genocides in Rwanda in 1994 had attracted this destiny themselves.
 She answers with confirmation.

 “If we are in fear, if we are feeling in our lives that we are victims and feeling powerless, then we are on a frequency of attracting those things to us,” says Byrne in reference to Rwanda.

-(Joe Vitale is also signing himself Dr Joe Vitale, MSC.D.
+(Joe Vitale is also signing himself Dr. Joe Vitale, MSC.D.
 I wonder what these initials mean?
 I have never heard about them).

-“The Secret," according to the film/book is, as mentioned “The Law of Attraction.”
-And, defined clearly and simply, this “law,” (as certain as the law of gravity) is that our thoughts always attract what they are about and bring them to reality.
+The Secret, according to the film/book is, as mentioned, “The Law of Attraction.”
+And, defined clearly and simply, this “law” (as certain as the law of gravity) is that our thoughts always attract what they are about and bring it to reality.
 This is presented as a literal truth – a law just like the laws of gravitation.
-And it is stated like this: “Always works every time, with every person!”
+And it is stated like this, “Always works every time, with every person!”
 Note: always.
 And every time, with every person!
 No exceptions.
 It´s a law, you see.
-Think about wealth, and you will become wealthy.
-Think about that new car you’ve always wanted, and it will come to you.
-Think about getting a good parking spot on the lot, and one will open up for you.
-Think about your ideal weight (really, dwell on that number, write it on your scale), and you will attract that reality to yourself.
+Think about wealth and you will become wealthy.
+Think about that new car you’ve always wanted and it will come to you.
+Think about getting a good parking spot on the lot and one will open up for you.
+Think about your ideal weight (really, dwell on that number, write it on your scale) and you will attract that reality to yourself.
 (All of these are real examples in the book.)